thierbig/HausMatesApp/README.md

 # HausMatesApp
 A simple app to help roommates manage chores

-This was a 4th year university project for an entrepreneurship class at the University of Ottawa.
+This was an university project for an entrepreneurship class at the University of Ottawa.